 Positioning Important Facilities Far From The Production Floor

-It’s true that the advantage of having both bathrooms and kitchen set up just within reach of the production floor is convenient, but moving both facilities far away during a renovation has three advantages—the distance makes it necessary for employees to move significant distances (covering the need to exercise), gives them more time away from the screen and re-focus, and facilitates in inter-team interaction and cooperation.
+It’s true that the advantage of having the stationary cabinet or printer set up just within reach of the production floor is convenient, but moving both facilities far away during a renovation has three advantages—the distance makes it necessary for employees to move significant distances (covering the need to exercise), gives them more time away from the screen and re-focus, and facilitates in inter-team interaction and cooperation.

 To ensure that the advantages mentioned above are met, and to prevent opposition from your employees, just move the two facilities to one side of your office that’s significantly distant from your main operations area.

 A collaborative workspace is what is normally called a meeting room, while a heads-down workspace is what is normally called the production floor or any space that’s used to produce a product for an external or internal client.

 Positioning collaborative workspaces far away from the main workspace is another way to get employees moving around.